Society of Women Engineers: SWE Achievement Award

-In 1952, the Society of Women Engineers conferred its first and highest tribute - the Achievement Award - to Dr. Mária Telkes for her “meritorious contributions to the utilization of solar energy”.
+In 1952, the Society of Women Engineers conferred its first and highest tribute, the Achievement Award, to Dr. Mária Telkes for her “meritorious contributions to the utilization of solar energy”.
 The Achievement Award has been presented annually since and recognizes a woman engineer for outstanding contributions over a significant period of time in any field of engineering.

 SWE Annual Awards Program

-SWE recognizes individuals - at all stages in their careers - who enhance the engineering profession and advocate for women in engineering through contributions to industry, education, and the community.
-SWE also recognizes groups.
-The Multicultural Awards celebrate groups that demonstrate the strongest advancement of diversity, equity, and inclusion.
-Mission Awards recognize groups working to further the SWE mission.
+SWE Awards celebrate high levels of achievement in engineering, engineering technology, engineering education, or science related to engineering.
+The APEX level awards recognize the achievements from those attained in late career.
+ASCENT recognizes collegiate and early to mid-career accomplishments.
+Recipients are recognized at the annual SWE conference.
+In 2021, SWE started organizing virtual awards ceremony called The WE Awards Hall.
 Awards are also offered for Collegiate Competitions and the K12 SWENext community.